d-jiao/homepage/README.md

 ## Updates
+- 2022.12.25 several minor updates after the first semester at CBS
 - 2022.04.14 updated the (incoming) doctoral studies and the color style
 - 2022.03.14 updated the media part, corrected typos
 - 2022.03.09 updated the readme file, the color style, reorganized the site, added all essentials